-217. Objectives
+218. Objectives

-- To allow trust personnel access to efficient and alternative means of payment for approved expenses, while maintaining the necessary controls over the use of academy or Trust funds. - To improve managerial reporting related to procurement card purchases. - To improve efficiency and reduce costs of payables processing. - To reduce the need for petty cash. - 218.
-Wherever possible, all academy purchases should be made via a purchase order from the academy and paid through the BACS system on receipt of an invoice.
-Where online purchases via a procurement card are deemed necessary a requisition should be raised and approved as per the financial procedures before any payment is made. - 219.
-Each academy should have a maximum of 3 procurement cards with a spend value of up to £5,000 per card.
-The day to day operation and control of the academies procurement cards are the responsibility of the Academy Business Manager as well as the Headteacher.
-Holders of cards must use them only for the purposes for which they have been issued and within authorised purchase limits. - 220.
+- To allow trust personnel access to efficient and alternative means of payment for approved expenses, while maintaining the necessary controls over the use of academy or Trust funds. - To improve managerial reporting related to procurement card purchases. - To improve efficiency and reduce costs of payables processing. - To reduce the need for petty cash. - 219.
+Wherever possible, all academy purchases should be made via a purchase order and paid through the BACS system on receipt of an invoice.
+Where online purchases via a procurement card are deemed necessary a requisition should be raised and approved as per the financial procedures, before any payment is made. - 220.
+Each academy should have a maximum of 2 procurement cards with a spend value of up to £5,000 per card.
+The day-to-day operation and control of the academies procurement cards are the responsibility of the School Business Manager as well as the Headteacher.
+Holders of cards must use them only for the purposes for which they have been issued and within authorised purchase limits. - 221.
 The misuse of such cards shall be grounds for disciplinary action.
-Cards must not be loaned to another person, nor should they be used for personal or private purchases. - 221.
-Cardholders should obtain approval to purchase from the relevant budget holder and should ensure that there is sufficient budget available to meet the costs. - 222.
-The following purchases are expressly prohibited: - Alcoholic beverages/tobacco products - Items or services on term contracts - Any other items deemed inconsistent with the values of the Academy - 223.
+Cards must not be loaned to another person, nor should they be used for personal or private purchases. - 222.
+Cardholders should obtain approval to purchase from the relevant budget holder and should ensure that there is sufficient budget available to meet the costs. - 223.
+The following purchases are expressly prohibited: - Alcoholic beverages/tobacco products - Items or services on term contracts - Any other items deemed inconsistent with the values of the Academy - 224.
 Cash advances on credit cards are not allowed under any circumstances.
-This includes the use of any form of cash withdrawal or cash back facility. - 224.
-Individuals who do not adhere to this policy risk revocation of their procurement card privileges and possible disciplinary action.
+This includes the use of any form of cash withdrawal or cash back facility.

-- 225. Procurement cards will be provided for the Chief Executive Officer of the Trust and the Headteacher of each school.
+- 225. Individuals who do not adhere to this policy risk revocation of their procurement card privileges and possible disciplinary action. - 226.
+Procurement cards will be provided for the Chief Executive Officer of the Trust and the Headteacher of each school.
 An additional card for the Deputy Head and Business Manager will be approved by the Trust Finance Director but only after a specific request from the school.
 Procurement cards to be issued subject to the requirements of the bank signature mandate for the trust.
-Monthly procurement card statements to be printed and reconciled to the requisition/purchase order and signed by the DFO following reconciliation to bank statements. - 226.
-VAT receipts must be retained and referenced on the monthly statement. - 227.
-All Academy procurement cards shall be paid in full by direct debit from the Academy bank account. - 228.
+Monthly procurement card statements to be printed and reconciled to the requisition / purchase order and signed by the relevant card holder and Business Manager. - 227.
+VAT receipts must be retained and referenced on the monthly statement. - 228.
+All Academy procurement cards shall be paid in full by direct debit from the Academy bank account. - 229.
 All procurement cards will be held safely and securely and remain the responsibility of the cardholder